ekimb/rust-mdbg/README.md

 `rust-mdbg` is freely available under the [MIT License](https://opensource.org/licenses/MIT).

-## Contributors
+## Developers

-Development of `rust-mdbg` is led by [Barış Ekim](http://people.csail.mit.edu/ekim/), collaboratively in the labs of [Bonnie Berger](http://people.csail.mit.edu/bab/) at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT), and [Rayan Chikhi](http://rayan.chikhi.name) at the Department of Computational Biology at Institut Pasteur.
+* [Barış Ekim](http://people.csail.mit.edu/ekim/), collaboratively in the labs of [Bonnie Berger](http://people.csail.mit.edu/bab/) at the Computer Science and Artificial Intelligence Laboratory (CSAIL) at Massachusetts Institute of Technology (MIT)
+* [Rayan Chikhi](http://rayan.chikhi.name) at the Department of Computational Biology at Institut Pasteur.

 ## Citation